oracle-devrel/technology-engineering/app-dev/devops-and-containers/functions/java-helloworld-AI-with-local-dev-and-oci-functions/README.md

 <p>

-Testing with curl (or pasting the APi Gateway url to a browser):
+Testing with curl (or copy-pasting the API Gateway deployment url to a browser):

 <p>

 <pre>
 curl https://n3yu.....ghhi.apigateway.eu-frankfurt-1.oci.customer-oci.com/
-What happened today 05/31/2024 100 years ago ?
+What happened today 06/13/2024 100 years ago ?

-May 31, 2024 is May 31, 1924.
+June 13, 2024 is June 13, 1924.
 Here are some events that occurred on this date:

-...
+1. The German airline Deutsche Lufthansa (DL) was officially founded on June 13, 1924.
+It is Germany's largest airline and is one of the world's largest airlines in terms of overall passengers carried.

+2. The British Broadcasting Corporation (BBC) aired its first radio broadcast.

+3. The Hollywood Sign was officially dedicated in California, marking the beginning of Hollywood's rise to prominence in the American film industry.

+4. The Ford Motor Company introduced the firstassembly line to mass produce cars, making cars more accessible to the general public.

+5. The German aerospace company Zeppelin began constructing the Hindenburg, a large passenger airship.
 </pre>

 ## License